MonitexInc/front-end-guidelines/README.md

 - `archive/`

   For projects that do not follow a semantic versioning process, there will be scenarios where you want to remove a full page, or pages, or piece(s) of functionality , but you want to keep a working state of the project in case you need to go back to reference that state.
-To do this, make a branch of `master` and name it `archive/` followed by a lower-case, hyphenated description that is not too long but still gives enough context for quick visual reference.
+To do this, make a branch of `main` and name it `archive/` followed by a lower-case, hyphenated description that is not too long but still gives enough context for quick visual reference.

   Example: `archive/teal-and-green-brand-colours`

 - `decommission/`

   These branches and `archive` branches work together.
-After making an `archive` branch from `master`, make a new branch off of `master` as the `decommission` branch and do all the work necessary to remove the functionality and/or pages from the project.
+After making an `archive` branch from `main`, make a new branch off of `main` as the `decommission` branch and do all the work necessary to remove the functionality and/or pages from the project.

   Example: `decommission/teal-and-green-brand-colours`